Event and Education Coordinator – World Affairs Council of New Hampshire

 The World Affairs Council is committed to providing robust support for their staff, including fully covered health and dental care, gym access, discounted food at SNHU Dining Hall, and a generous vacation package.
 Salary is commensurate with experience.

 Please email a resume and cover letter to Tim Horgan by August 1st.

-We are currently accepting applications for 2014 internships to assist in our mission of bringing the world to New Hampshire.
+We are currently accepting applications for 2019 internships to assist in our mission of bringing the world to New Hampshire.
 Minimum length of internship: 3 months.
-Please send a cover letter and resume to our office - apply to Executive Director Anna Berry- or contact us to learn more.
-Complete job description is below.
+Please send a cover letter and resume to Tim Horgan, Executive Director, or contact us to learn more.